turchinc/yaak-plugin-export-postman/README.md

 ## Features

-- **Request Export**: Right-click any request and export it as a standalone Postman collection JSON
 - **Collection/Folder Export**: Right-click a workspace or folder and export the entire collection with:
   - Nested folder hierarchy preserved
   - All requests with headers, body, and descriptions